carlsonp/steam-analysis/ReadMe.md

 These will automatically restart if they're killed off or fail.
 They will also launch on startup.

-Create a service for Mongo by creating a new file (contents below)
+Create a service for Mongo by creating a new file (contents below).

 ```shell
 $ cat /etc/systemd/system/mongodocker.service